Rodis-Infrastructure/Azalea-Archive/README.md

 * `interactionUsage` - Triggered when an interaction is used, whether it is a command, button, modal, or select menu.
 * `infractions` - Triggered when a user is given an infraction.
+* `messages` - Triggered when a message is updated, deleted, or deleted in bulk.

 ```toml
 [logging]